ten-protocol/foundation/governance-guidelines.md

 The Technical Advisory Committee shall have limited participants appointed directly by the Board.
 Its mandate and charter will be set by the Board.
 It shall act directly on the instructions of the Board or the Operator, which shall set expected deliverables and timelines.
 It shall focus on specific technical topics and may have responsibility for the following:
 1. Advise on technical decisions for the Operator.
 2. Advising the Board in technical matters.
-3. Provide feedback on the technical roadmap for Obscuro, from real-world and practical experience gained from observing the operation of the Network.
+3. Provide feedback on the technical roadmap for Ten, from real-world and practical experience gained from observing the operation of the Network.
 4. Conducting open design reviews and soliciting public input for technical proposals.
-5. Contributing to the Obscuro open source community from a Network perspective, to ensure that Obscuro retains a coherent, elegant and practical system design
+5. Contributing to the Ten open source community from a Network perspective, to ensure that Ten retains a coherent, elegant and practical system design

 ### 6.3	Governance Advisory Committee